 Saudi Arabia’s Yachting Regulations

-The rule stipulates conditions that boat owners or navigational agents must meet to receive licenses, and it also mandates that a licensed navigational agent be present while renting a boat.
+The rule stipulates conditions that boat owners or navigational agents must meet to receive licences, and it also mandates that a licensed navigational agent be present while renting a boat.
 To protect the environment, yacht charterers must also provide life jackets, rescue plans, and first aid in addition to restricting the usage of plastic materials.
 The legislation also requires permits for recreational activities like fishing and diving.

+The laws include particular equipment that makes using boats easier for children and people with impairments, guaranteeing their rights.
 Notably, this list is part of the “More than One Sea” campaign, which seeks to elevate the Red Sea’s status as a worldwide hub for yachting activities.
-This will help to fulfil Saudi Arabia’s strategic goal of increasing marine tourism and developing its infrastructure, while also drawing in more tourists.
+In addition to attracting more tourists, this will help Saudi Arabia achieve its strategic objective of growing marine tourism and improving its infrastructure.

 A Pioneering Leap

+In light of Vision 2030, which seeks to diversify the economy and draw tourists worldwide, Saudi Arabia’s coastal tourism is undergoing an unparalleled resurgence.
 The Saudi Tourist Authority’s data show that in 2021, the tourist industry generated almost 3.5% of the country’s gross domestic product.
 As more tourism projects emerge, this percentage will likely grow in the upcoming years.

 Because of its natural beauty and varied surroundings, the Red Sea—which stretches 1,800 km along the Saudi coast—is one of the most popular tourist attractions worldwide.

-The Red Sea Project, which aims to draw one million visitors a year by 2030, is one of the major initiatives started to enhance coastal tourism.
+The Red Sea Project, which aims to draw one million visitors a year by 2030, is one of the major initiatives to enhance coastal tourism.
 In addition to creating over 90 natural islands, this project seems likely to boost the local economy yearly by 5.86 billion dollars and create over 70,000 jobs.